sumayyaedakkarakath/Data-Analytics-Tool/README.md

    Navigate through tabs to see distributor-level summaries, seller insights, and seasonal trends.

 ## Installation
-1. To install the tool, ensure you have python installed.\
+1. To install the tool, ensure you have python installed
-2. Clone this repository to your local machine.\
+2. Clone this repository to your local machine
-3. Navigate to the project directory and run 'pip install -r requirements.txt' to install dependencies.\
+3. Navigate to the project directory and run 'pip install -r requirements.txt' to install dependencies
-4. Once installed, you can run the app by executing 'python run.py'.\
+4. Once installed, you can run the app by executing 'python run.py'

 ## Special Features
 key features include: